BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 201-250.md

 and if you stick to that as the Ven.Arittha did you will overcome any desire towards sensual objects of the present, past and future.
-In other words, you would have surmounted the entire domain of sensual craving and most importantly you would have completely subdued that *patigha* towards your own senses.
-Which is enough for having the five lower fetters destroyed.
+In other words, you would have surmounted the entire domain of sensual craving and most importantly you would have completely subdued that
+<span lang="pi">*patigha*</span> towards your own senses.
+Which is
+enough for having the five lower fetters destroyed.

 Mindfulness of breathing is often taken as a mechanical method, and so to avoid that mistake, it would be better to first follow Ven.Arritha’s